 Some job titles remain the same, like librarian.
 They still do essentially the same tasks, i.e. making information accessible to their users.
 They used to do so by providing books and periodicals.
 Nowadays, they may also be selecting relevant resources on the Internet or on CD-ROMs, and providing their users with links or downloaded documents.

 Let's look at some of the people and roles involved with providing and managing information, and find out how their jobs are changing.
+Click on each person to know more about his/her job.

 Joan, AUTHOR